Building a Design System for PIA

 For Designers

-Less time searching through old files and rebuilding existing patterns.
-More time focused on solving design problems.
+Less time searching old files and rebuilding patterns, more time on real design problems.
+New designers open one file and start working.

 For The Business